 Sheriff

-FY 2020 Appropriation: \$21,460,000

-Funding Sources:

-General Fund Capital Outlay \$ 1,310,00 0
+General Fund Capital Outlay \$ 1,810,000 Bond Funds \$26,500,000

-Bond Funds \$20,150,00 0

 Funding from the General Fund will be used primarily for the replacement of patrol vehicles; purchase of law enforcement equipment for the new vehicles; laptop computers; and other law enforcement equipment.
-The County has committed \$20 million from its 2018 Bond Issue toward major renovations at its Silverdale Jail.
-This funding represents the initial phase of the County's long-range plan to renovate and expand capacity at the Silverdale Jail and to move the majority of County inmates from the downtown jail to Silverdale.
+The County has committed a total of \$30 million from its 2018 and 2020 Bond Issues toward major renovations at its Silverdale Jail.
+CoreCivic has operated the Silverdale Jail for the County under various contract agreements since 1984; however, CoreCivic recently announced that it would discontinue the operating agreement with the County effective December 30, 2020.
+All operations of the Silverdale facility, along with operations of the Downtown Jail, will be assumed by the County Sheriff as of such date.
+The planned capital funding represents the County's long-range plan to renovate and expand capacity at the Silverdale Jail and to move the majority of County inmates from the Downtown Jail to Silverdale.
+These transition plans to house most of the inmates at Silverdale and update the Silverdale facility are expected to significantly improve the efficiencies of correctional operations and provide a safer environment for the staff and inmates.